 For 802.11ah, expect to receive inputs from Wi-Fi alliance and Japan 802.11ah promotion council.
 Smart utility and smart city are expected to main candidates.

 For 802.15.4g, main use scenario is smart utility.
 Field monitoring and building automation are also candidates.
-Wi-SUN alliance may provide helpful information
+Wi-SUN alliance may provide helpful information.

+For all LPWAN systems (i.e. 802.15.4w, LoRa and SigFox) the main use-cases are focusing on monitoring applications.
+Hence, highly asymmetrical traffic can be expected with typical focus on the uplink.

 Have presentations by Yasuhiko Inoue, Phil Beecher, Phil Orlik, Ben Rolfe, ?